 - Speak Your Migraine

 Intractable migraines, as well as other types of migraines, are often a chronic illness.
-It is easy to withdraw from others as the pain makes it difficult to be social or even maintain relationships.
-You may not want to “burden” others with your persistent pain, or you may simply not have the energy to foster a relationship.
+It is easy to withdraw from others, as your condition can make it difficult to be social or even maintain relationships.
+You may not want to “burden” others, or you may simply not have the energy to foster a relationship.
 Whatever the case, getting support in any capacity is helpful.
 The resources listed here will connect you to other people who have intractable migraine – just like you.
-They also offer valuable information and, most of all, hope for a future without migraines, without pain.
+They also offer valuable information and, most of all, hope for a future with fewer migraines.

 Jonathan Cabin, MD